rdubar/deliver-game/README.md

 # Navigate to http://localhost:8501 in your web browser to view the app.
 ```
+If you do not wish to use the experimental AIU card generator functionality, just set `SHOW_GENERATED_CARD = False` in the `cards_app.py` file.

 ## How to Contribute
-We welcome contributions!
+Your contributions and suggesitons are welcome!
 If you'd like to add more fortunes or improve the app:

 * Fork the repository.
 * Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).